What are Medicare Supplement underwriting rules, and why do they vary by state?

 Birthday Rules

-A handful of states give you an annual window around your birthday to switch Medigap plans without medical underwriting.
+A handful of states — including California, Oregon, and Indiana (new in 2026) — give you an annual window around your birthday to switch Medigap plans without medical underwriting.
 Most states do not.

 Guaranteed Issue Rights